Skill: intercom

 Source: ludus/skills/intercom/SKILL.md

-Intercom — Your Team Communication Channel
+Intercom — Team Communication Channel

 The key rule: If you need something from another agent, use intercom.
-If you need to do focused work yourself, use ca-leash.

 Quick Reference